Slow Magic Remixes Phil Good's Track "Everything's Good" | One EDM

 Los Angeles-based singer/songwriter Phil Good has released a new remix of his track “Everything’s Good” by DJ/Producer Slow Magic.
 The track is available on streaming platforms and for download HERE.
 A visualizer for the track is also available HERE.

-Phil Good has quietly started to build a name for himself and is clearly seeing a rise in the following of his music.
-He signed with Elektra Records last fall and shared his major label debut single, “Wonder“.
-By the beginning of 2019 he had amassed nearly 10 million total streams across releases such as “Growing Up” and “Be Somebody” while receiving praise from Earmilk, Dancing Astronaut, This Song Is Sick, and more.
+Phil Good has quietly started to build a name for himself.
+He is clearly seeing a rise in the following of his music.
+Additionally, he signed with Elektra Records last fall and shared his major label debut single, “Wonder“.
+By the beginning of 2019, he had amassed nearly 10 million total streams across releases such as “Growing Up” and “Be Somebody“.
+Meanwhile, he also received praise from Earmilk, Dancing Astronaut, This Song Is Sick, and more.

 Listen to Everything’s Good (Slow Magic Remix) everywhere else HERE.